Okra: Production

 In 2023, world production of okra was 11.5 million tonnes, led by India with 62% of the total, and Nigeria and Mali as secondary producers (table).

 Nutrition

 Raw okra is 90% water, 7% carbohydrates, 2% protein, and has negligible fat (table).
 In a reference amount of 100 g, raw okra supplies 33 calories, and is a rich source (20% or more of the Daily Value, DV) of vitamin C and vitamin K (table).
-It has moderate content (10-19% DV) of thiamine, folate, magnesium, and potassium (table).
+It has moderate content (10–19% DV) of thiamine, folate, magnesium, and potassium (table).

+Folk medicine

+An infusion of the immature pods or leaves may be used with intent as folk medicine to treat various illnesses.

 Culinary

 Okra is one of three thickeners that may be used in gumbo soup from Louisiana.
 Fried okra is a dish from the Cuisine of the Southern United States.
 In Cuba and Puerto Rico, the vegetable is referred to as quimbombó, and is used in dishes such as quimbombó guisado (stewed okra), a dish similar to gumbo.
 It is also used in traditional dishes in the Dominican Republic, where it is called molondrón.
 In Brazil, it is an important component of several regional dishes, such as caruru, made with shrimp, in the Northeastern region, and frango com quiabo (chicken with okra) and carne refogada com quiabo (stewed meat with okra) in Minas Gerais.

 In South Asia, the pods are used in many spicy vegetable preparations as well as cooked with beef, mutton, lamb and chicken.